Pivot-Madagascar/pridec-docker/README.md

 This shell script will install the PRIDE-C Docker app and make it available via the command `pridec`.
 This will allow you to access the pridec services from anywhere using `pridec` instead of `docker compose`.

-Create a file called `pridec` in the pridec-docker directory.
+Edit the file called `pridec` in the pridec-docker directory.
 It should contain the following (only `COMPOSE_DIR` needs to be updated):

 ```
 #!/bin/bash